ctontario/slate/source/includes/_Funding.md

 ```

 Records or updates a payment.
-TO update a payment, pass the paymentId as part of the request
+To update a payment, pass the paymentId as part of the request.
+        If any invoices are marked as void, an error is returned
+        If any invoice will be overpaid from the invoice payments, an error is returned

 ### HTTP Request